We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-They tend to work via one or more of these mechanisms:
+These medications tend to work via one or more of these mechanisms:

-- reducing appetite, making you feel fuller so you eat fewer calories
+- reducing appetite, making you feel fuller, so you eat fewer calories

 - increasing fat burning, making you burn more calories